kweeuhree/receipt-processor-challenge/README.md

 Utility functions include all functions necessary to calculate bonus points.

-Validation function ensures that all fields are non-empty, including items array containing at least one item.
+Validation function ensures that all fields are non-empty, as well as ensuring that purchase date is a valid date.